Mastercuber/shared/README.md

 All datastructures (except Graph, Vertex, Edge) can be passed an `Iterable` as constructor argument to initialize with.

 # Graph
-To use the Graph provided by this package some [GraphProperties](src/graph/graph.ts) can be passed to the [Graph](src/graph/graph.ts) constructor as firs argument and as second a *comparator* can be passed.
+To use the Graph provided by this package some [GraphProperties](src/graph/graph.ts#L5) can be passed to the [Graph](src/graph/graph.ts#L1050) constructor as first argument, as second a *comparator* can be passed.

-The comparator is needed for some algorithms to function properly and **must** return all [Ordering's](src/index.ts) (-1 for LessThan, 0 for EQual and 1 for GreaterThan).
+The comparator is needed for some algorithms to function properly and **must** return all [Ordering's](src/index.ts#L1) (-1 for LessThan, 0 for EQual and 1 for GreaterThan).

 A minimal example of using the graph is as follows:
 ```typescript